 2012-13: Nalimov took over as the starter for SKA-1946 in his second season — appearing in 47 of 60 games.
 He was 23-11-10 with four shutouts and had a 2.12 goals against and .931 save percentage.
 SKA-1946 was third in the MHL West Conference.
 Nalimov was 3-4 in seven playoff games and had a 3.25 goals against and .891 save percentage.

 2013-14: Nalimov made his pro hockey debut — appearing in one game for VMF-Kareliya St. Petersburg in the Russia second league, the VHL — and was impressive in international play in an otherwise challenging season for the 19-year-old.
 He stopped 28 of 29 shots in a 3-1 win over Yuzhny Ural on October 24th in his only VHL start.
 Nalimov played in twelve MHL games for SKA-1946 and was 5-7 with a 2.84 goals against and .894 save percentage.
 Playing for Russia in the 2013 Subway Series in Canada against all-star teams from the three CHL major junior leagues, he was 3-1 in four games with a 2.25 goals against and .945 save percentage.
 He appeared in two games at the 2014 World Junior Championship and was 0-1 with a 2.65 goals against and .897 save percentage.
 Nalimov was selected by Chicago in the sixth round (179th overall) in the 2014 NHL Draft in his third year of draft eligibility.

 Nalimov is an interesting goalie with some good upside, but is a bit streaky and needs to work to boost his game-to-game consistency.
-He needs to gain some pro league experience, but he showed some good skills in the Russian junior league, in particular related to his reflexes, use of his size, and agility.
-Nalimov also needs to improve his goaltending technique and positional play.
-He also tends to leave some unneeded rebounds, and tends to give up a bit after a soft goal or some fast goals.
+He needs to gain some pro league experience, but he showed some good skills in the Russian junior league.
+His reflexes, use of his size, and agility are strengths.
+Nalimov needs to improve his goaltending technique and positional play.
+He tends to leave some unneeded rebounds and at times can let soft goals or fast goals affect his play.